Safeguard Your Installation

 Restrict Anonymous Access

-By default, all YouTrack instances include a dedicated user account for guests.
+All YouTrack instances include a dedicated user account for guests.
+The guest user account is banned by default, but the access rights for the account are preconfigured.
 This user is granted the default Observer role in the Global project.
-Anyone who knows your instance URL can use the guest account to browse issues in your projects without having to log in.
+If the guest account is enabled in its preconfigured state, anyone who knows your instance URL can use the guest account to browse issues in all of your projects without having to log in.

 If you wish to limit or block anonymous access, you have the following options:

-- You can ban the guest account.
-All users are required to log in to view issues with a registered account.
+You can continue to ban the guest account.
+If you leave this account as banned by default, all users are required to log in to view issues with a registered account.
 Access to issues in each project is determined by the roles that are assigned on a per-user or per-group basis.